tamanna-04/Connectify/README.md

-# Complete Mern Social Media project
+# Connectify: A Social Media Web App

-A MERN stack based project on social media application with Realtime Chat.
-It is completely working project.
-Its' completely responsive application.
-MongoDB Express React NodeJs socket-io are user in this project
+A platform designed for real-time interaction and content sharing.

 ## Features